mroth/hurricanecamp/README.md

 No one really.
 The idea came from @jennjenn and @mroth.

 ### How do I participate?
-Join the group discussion at: [URL]
+Join the group discussion at: http://bit.ly/hurricanedevcamp-chat

 Tag your posts on twitter with hashtag #hurricanedevcamp